Summer Camp FAQs

 Are you accredited?

-Takodah is licensed by the State of New Hampshire and accredited by the American Camp Association, meaning that we have undergone a thorough review (300 standards) of our operation—from staff qualifications to emergency management.
+First, Takodah is licensed by the State of New Hampshire Department of Health and Human Services as an Overnight Youth Recreation Camp.
+Second we are accredited by the American Camp Association, meaning that we have undergone a thorough review (300+ standards) of our operation—from staff qualifications to emergency management.
+Lastly and most recently we have become accredited by Praesidium.
+An organization wholly focused on youth safety and child abuse prevention.

 Who are your staff members?

-Our professional directors recruit caring and mature staff members based on their character and proven ability to work with youth.
-The majority of our staff members attended Takodah as campers and graduated from our Leadership Development Program.
-All staff members are at least 18 years old, and many of them are professional educators.
+Our year round staff team take the year to hire 170+ caring and mature seasonal staff members based on their character and proven ability to work with youth.
+Around 75% of our staff members attended Takodah as campers and graduated from our Leadership Development Program, 20% are part of our international staff cultural exchange program, and then the remaining 5% are referred to camp from alumni, campers, and staff.
+All staff members are high school graduates and go through an extensive summer camp staff training before campers arrive.

 Do you background check your staff?